 Intensive Clinical Training

-Students in the Oriental Medicine program at National University will receive early clinical exposure with experienced clinicians.
+Students in the Acupuncture and Oriental Medicine program at National University will receive early clinical exposure with experienced clinicians.
 The large clinic setting affords students the opportunity to work within a diverse clinic setting and have access to a large herbal dispensary.
 Prior to graduation, students will also have the opportunity to take advantage of unique internship opportunities such as in the Post Traumatic Stress Disorder Clinic or John H. Stroger, Jr. Hospital of Cook County.

 Collaborative Learning Opportunities